sgunonu/DataSafe/LabGuide100000.md

 4. Deselect **Non-Dictionary Relationship Discovery** at the bottom of the page.
 <!-- Image 4.10-->
 ![](./images/4.3.1.png " ")<br/>
-5. To rerun the data discovery job, click **Continue**.
+5. To rerun the data discovery job, click **Continue**.<br/>
 6. When the job is finished, click **Continue**.
-Because you chose to not discover non-dictionary referential relationships, the wizard takes you directly to the **Sensitive Data Discovery Result** page.
+Because you chose to not discover non-dictionary referential relationships, the wizard takes you directly to the **Sensitive Data Discovery Result** page.<br/>
-7. Expand all of the sensitive columns and review the results then scroll down and click reports.
+7. Expand all of the sensitive columns and review the results then scroll down and click reports.<br/>
 <!-- Image 4.11-->
 ![](./images/4.3.2.png " ")<br/>

 **NOTE** The report shows you a chart that compares sensitive categories.
 You can also view totals of sensitive values, sensitive types, sensitive tables, and sensitive columns.
-The table at the bottom of the report displays individual sensitive column names, sample data for the sensitive columns, column counts based on sensitive categories, and estimated data counts.
+The table at the bottom of the report displays individual sensitive column names, sample data for the sensitive columns, column counts based on sensitive categories, and estimated data counts.<br/>
 <!-- Image 4.12-->
 ![](./images/4.4.1.png " ")<br/>